James R. Hackney, JD, Dean

 This seminar will help students improve their writing in the context of transactional legal documents.
 The seminar will help students: adopt tools to achieve clear and concise writing; understand the purpose of each element of a contract and adopt the language that most clearly accomplishes that purpose; draft the operative provisions of a contract to express the agreement of the parties; and create an ¿architecture¿ for a contract to make individual provisions work together in a cohesive document.
 The seminar will address concepts applicable to a wide range of transactional legal documents, with emphasis on drafting in the context of corporate transactions, including employment issues, shareholders¿ rights, and mergers and acquisitions.

-This course introduces students to the procedural rules that courts in the United States use to handle non-criminal disputes.
-The purpose of this course is to provide a working knowledge of the Federal Rules of Civil Procedure and typical state rules, along with an introduction to federalism, statutory analysis, advocacy and methods of dispute resolution.
-The course also examines procedure within its historical context.
-May be repeated for up to 7 total credits.
+Introduces students to the procedural rules that courts in the United States use to handle noncriminal disputes.
+Designed to provide a working knowledge of the Federal Rules of Civil Procedure and typical state rules, along with an introduction to federalism, statutory analysis, advocacy, and methods of dispute resolution.
+Examines procedure within its historical context.

-In this course, students are introduced to the fundamental principles that guide the development, interpretation and analysis of the law of crimes.
-They are also exposed to the statutory texts—primarily the Model Penal Code, but also state statutes.
-In addition, students are introduced to the rules and principles used to apportion blame and responsibility in the criminal justice system.
-Finally, students examine the limits and potential of law as an instrument of social control.
-May be repeated for up to 6 total credits.
+Introduces the fundamental principles that guide the development, interpretation, and analysis of the law of crimes.
+Exposes students to the statutory texts—primarily the Model Penal Code—but also state statutes.
+In addition, introduces the rules and principles used to apportion blame and responsibility in the criminal justice system.
+Examines the limits and potential of law as an instrument of social control.

 Community economic development has been the subject of intense work and innovative approaches to poverty alleviation in the last several decades.
 But CED efforts have thus far lagged behind in producing sustainable forms of income generation for poor people.
 This seminar will examine current efforts to develop sustainable forms of income generation in Boston and nationwide.
 The students will then undertake the process of developing a new model for sustainable income development.
 In doing so, we will ask how the law can support such a model.
 Students will write research reports describing and critiquing current income generation programs in Boston.